 Bring a back up outfit.

 Jumping in puddles, finding mud and getting dirty is what kids are good at when you put them in clothing that needs to stay clean.
-Have 2 outfits even if you plan on doing one.
 This way it’s no big deal if the unexpected happens, we can just change and continue to shoot.
+This happens most often in early spring when we have lots of rain to make mud.

 If It’s Cold Bundle Up.

 Dress the kids in layers.
-Simple things like matching hats can pull an outdoor picture together and make outwear look nice!
+Put a t-shirt, tank top, extra onesie or long underwear under their clothing if you want their jackets off in cold weather.
+Bring mittens and hats for toddlers because their hands and head get cold fast.
+Simple things like matching hats and contrasting colors can pull an outdoor picture together and make outwear look nice!

 When In Doubt Ask For Help.

-Send your photographer texts or social media messages with clothing choice pictures.
+Send me texts or social media messages with clothing choice pictures.
 I will be happy to tell you what looks good together and give suggestions based on my experience.

 I am a wedding and portrait photographer located in Belle Plaine, Minnesota.
 I travel through the Twin Cities and state wide for beautiful outdoor and location portraits